rhysco8/bank/README.md

 2. Statement print out displays credit, debit and balance
 3. Statement print out is in reverse chronological order
 4. Amounts in statement print out are to 2 decimal places
-5. Transaction date is logged
+5. Transaction date is logged and displayed on statement print out
-6. Statement print out also displays date

 ### User stories